slack-ruby/slack-ruby-client/README.md

 ##### Other Errors

-In case of Slack temporarily unavailability a subclass of `Slack::Web::Api::Errors::ServerError` will be raised and original `Faraday::Error` will be accesible via `exception.cause`.
-(This is no longer a subclass of `Slack::Web::Api::Errors::SlackError`, see [UPGRADING](UPGRADING.md).)
+When Slack is temporarily unavailable a subclass of `Slack::Web::Api::Errors::ServerError` will be raised and the original `Faraday::Error` will be accesible via `exception.cause`.
+(Starting with 0.18.0 this is no longer a subclass of `Slack::Web::Api::Errors::SlackError`.)

 Specifically `Slack::Web::Api::Errors::ParsingError` will be raised on non-json response (i.e. 200 OK with `Slack unavailable` HTML page) and `Slack::Web::Api::Errors::HttpRequestError` subclasses for connection failures (`Slack::Web::Api::Errors::TimeoutError` for read/open timeouts & `Slack::Web::Api::Errors::UnavailableError` for 5xx HTTP responses).